 Born July 14, 1967, in Chicago, Illinois, and raised in La Jolla, California, Jeremy Parzen is a widely published author and translator.
 His feature articles on food, wine and food history have appeared in nationally distributed cooking magazines, cookery books and academic journals.
 He lived, traveled, worked, and studied in Italy as a graduate student and resided in New York from 1997 to 2008.
-He now lives in Austin, Texas, traveling frequently to La Jolla, New York, and Europe.

 He has translated numerous literary works, scholarly essays and books, including The Gallery of Memory by Lina Bolzoni (UTP) and F.T.
 Marinetti’s The Untameables (Sun and Moon).

 During the Italian Presidency of the European Union (2003), he worked as a writer, interpreter and translator for the Permanent Mission of Italy to the United Nations where he interpreted (simultaneous and consecutive) for the Italian Foreign Minister Franco Frattini and translated, edited and wrote diplomatic correspondence and speeches.

 As a doctoral candidate at U.C.L.A., he was an instructor of Italian language, cinema, and literature from 1990 through 1993, and he also worked as a bibliographer in the Marinetti and Bontempelli archives for the Getty Research Institute before completing his graduate studies.